top of page

 2. Yale Canine Cancer EGFR/HER2 Vaccine

 What is it?
-A vaccine that trains the immune system to generate antibodies that target proteins (EGFR and HER2) that are abnormally over-expressed in many tumor cells.
-It has had success extending survival times and reversing metastasis in a subset of dogs.
+A vaccine that trains the immune system so that antibodies can target proteins (EGFR and HER2) that are abnormally over-expressed in many tumor cells.
+It has had success extending survival times and reversing metastasis in some canine patients.

 3. Immunocidin